GoogleChrome/developer.chrome.com/site/en/articles/authenticate-secure-payment-confirmation/index.md

 ## How a typical implementation works

-The most common SPC use case is when a customer makes a purchase on a merchant's site, and the credit card issuer or bank requires payer authentication.
+The most common use for SPC is when a customer makes a purchase on a merchant's site, and the credit card issuer or bank requires payer authentication.

 <figure class="screenshot">
 {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/dArhbZxZhQokGLfwL0Dg.svg", alt="Authentication workflow.", width="788", height="517" %}
 </figure>

-Here's how the authentication flow works:
+Let's walk through the authentication flow:

 1. A customer provides their payment credentials (such as credit card information) to the merchant.
 2. The merchant asks the payment credential's corresponding issuer or bank (relying party or RP) if the payer needs a separate authentication.
 This exchange might happen, for example, with